Bikepacking for First Timers

 What riding experience/fitness do i need?

 The riding will not be overly technically challenging, but it will be mainly off-road, on rough tracks and bridleways, so you should be used to regularly mountain biking on hilly routes, and feel comfortable on at least easier red graded trail centre trails, and/or rough natural bridleways.
+The trip is not really aimed at beginners/novices.
 We'll cover a reasonable amount of distance so you should have a good level of fitness, enough to comfortably spend 4 - 5 hours riding each day, which might not sound a lot, but bear in mind your bike will be a lot heavier than you are used to.

 what will be the format/itinerary for the weekend?